quii/learn-go-with-tests/http-server.md

 type HandlerFunc func(ResponseWriter, *Request)
 ```

+From the documentation, we see that type `HandlerFunc` has already implemented the `ServeHTTP` method.
-So we use this to wrap our `PlayerServer` function so that it now conforms to `Handler`.
+By type casting our `PlayerServer` function with it, we have now implemented the required `Handler`.

 ### `http.ListenAndServe(":5000"...)`